Star-Mdakane/article-preview-component-/README.md

 ## My process
 -On this challeng I will go with a mobile view
--for the active states I will attemp to use a modal div
+-for the active states I will attemp to use a modal div Used a div as my modal.
+-Had trouble making the modal animate with css, as soon as I had it then I added the little JS.
 ### Built with

 - Semantic HTML5 markup